Recently I was reminded of my parent’s sheer brilliance. They were often a pain in the neck, granted, but in a decidedly brilliant sort of a way.

 We followed the coastline from Horseshoe Bay on up the length of Howe Sound to Squamish, past Cypress Provincial Park, Lions Bay and Britannia Beach with its old copper mines.

-Before returning to our car, I used one of the incredibly clean, odor-free and paper-equipped (can you believe it?)
+Near the parking lot, I used one of the incredibly clean, odor-free and paper-equipped (can you believe it?)
 Plumpsklosetts (outhouses).
-From there I meandered over to a display case with information on First Nation Coast Salish Peoples, who populated this area, before Europeans moved in.
-There are also Interior Salish Peoples, namely the Bitterroot Salish of Montana, but that’s a different cattle of fish altogether.
-Lewis & Clark never made it this far North.
+From there I meandered over to a display case with information on First Nation Coast Salish Peoples, who populated this area before Europeans moved in with a vengeance.

 Coincidentally a Canadian acquaintance, Erla Boyer, from Stratford, ON, who owns two galleries showing art works of indigenous peoples, ‘Indigena‘ in Ontario and ‘Inukshuk‘ in Vancouver, just sent me an announcement today of a new book by Thomas King called ‘The Inconvenient Indian’.
 The reviews look very worthwhile, I’m simply waiting for the Kindle edition.
 Check it out!